Chapter 19: The Tragedy at Ong Thanh 062025

 well-worn trail running generally from the southeast to the northwest

 and about 1000 meters from the NDP.
-It was the same trail which Welch
+It was the same trail that Welch and

 directions before they got there.
 George's point men spotted seven VC